MicrosoftDocs/power-platform/power-virtual-agents/ai-authoring/gpt-answers.md

   - "Power Virtual Agents"
 ---

-# How to use GPT AI to generate a bot's responses (Preview)
+# Use GPT AI to generate a bot's responses (Preview)